ImMandl/vegfood_avsluttendeoppgave/README.md

 ### Styling

 In ./static there is a global css file.
 If important css is used in several places it will be placed here.

+## Know issues

+Project has been tested on the newest versions of chrome, firefox, opera, edge and safari.

+- On safari the number of portions on the ingredients detail page is not be shown properly
+- If you are on a slow internet you might have to wait a bit before moving around the page or you can get error 500 or that nothing happens the first time you enter the page.
+- If you are having trouble with firestore authentication when viewing the page try to refresh the site.

 ## Tip for sapper